-Paleo Pancakes are a quick, nourishing breakfast, and this recipe is my absolute favorite.
-Fresh butternut squash has a mild, sweet flavor that lends a delicious taste to these gluten-free, grain-free pancakes.
+Paleo Squash Pancakes are a quick, nourishing breakfast.
+Fresh butternut squash has a mild, natural sweetness that enriches these gluten-free, grain-free pancakes.
 Super easy to make, you can substitute any winter squash, such as pumpkin or acorn squash.
-I prefer butternut squash because it is easiest to peel, and I can buy it freshly cubed in any whole foods market.
+I love butternut squash because it is quick to peel,and when I’m in a hurry I can buy it cubed in the market.
 Butternut squash is loaded with Vitamin A, beta-carotene, B-complex vitamins, and minerals.
-These pancakes are very low in carbs and taste luscious with easy Maple Fruit Sauce.
+These pancakes are low in carbs and taste luscious with easy Maple Fruit Sauce.
 Makes 12 4-inch pancakes.
 Serves 3 hungry people, or 4 medium eaters.

 - 2 cups butternut squash, peeled and cubed.

 - 2 tablespoons sweetener such as Just Like Sugar Table Top natural chicory root sweetener, or 1 teaspoon PureLo Lo Han Sweetener by Swanson, or 1 1/2 tablespoons raw honey, or your favorite sweetener. (optional)

 - 1/3 cup coconut butter (not coconut oil) or almond butter

 - 3 large eggs (See The Best Eggs are Pasture-raised Organic)

 - 1/4 teaspoon plus a pinch unprocessed salt

 - Prepare Maple Fruit Sauce, if desired.

 - Get out a thick-bottomed skillet (I use a cast iron skillet, or a titanium non-stick pan)